-In December 2016 new legislation amended the Investments Law (the "2016 Amendment").
+In December 2016 new legislation amended the Investments Law, effective as of the 2017 tax year (the "2016 Amendment").
 Under the 2016 Amendment a new status of "Technological Preferred Enterprise" was introduced to the Investments Law.

 Under the 2016 Amendment two new tracks are available: